Circular law for non-Hermitian block band matrices with slowly growing bandwidth: Singular value rigidity estimate for a general boundary case

 \begin{corollary} With the same assumption as above, for any sufficiently small constant $c>0$, we have that with probability at least $1-N^{-100}$, the number of singular values of $Y_z$ in $[0,W^{-1/10}N^{c/5}]$ is at most $N^{1+c/5}W^{-1/10}$. \end{corollary}

-\begin{proof} With probability at least $1-N^{-100}$ where Proposition \ref{proposition4.1} holds, we bound the number of eigenvalues by the Stieltjes transform via the Poisson kernel formula and get We take $\eta=W^{-1/10}N^{c/5}$ and this leads to the desired estimate. \end{proof}
+\begin{proof} With probability at least $1-N^{-100}$ where Proposition \ref{proposition4.1} holds, we bound the number of singular values by the Stieltjes transform via the Poisson kernel formula and get for some constant $C(z)>0$ depending only on $z$.
+In the third line we used Proposition \ref{proposition4.1} and in the fourth line we used Corollary \ref{lem:block-tridiagonal-MDE-bound}.
+We take $\eta=W^{-1/10}N^{c/5}$ and this leads to the desired estimate. \end{proof}

 Now we return to the matrix $\mathcal{T}_{n+2}-zI_{mid}$ and complete the proof of Proposition \ref{propositionrigidity}.